parklize/resim/README.md

 * P6: Outbound property list
 * P7: Additional property list.
 This can be used with P4.
 For example, after defining property filtering pattern, e.g., "http://dbpedia.org/ontology/", and you can define this list (e.g., "http://purl.org/dc/terms/subject") to add more properties for consideration.
 * P8: Exclude property list.
 Similary to P7, define the list to exclude some properties from defined property filtering pattern.

+## USING HDT FOR RESIM
+HDT (http://www.rdfhdt.org/) (Header, Dictionary, Triples) is a compact data structure and binary serialization format for RDF that keeps big datasets compressed to save space while maintaining search and browse operations without prior decompression.
+The [RESIMHDT.jar](https://github.com/parklize/resim/blob/master/RESIMHDT.jar) provides the RESIM implementation on top of hdt format of DBpedia etc., which has been used in the original paper [2].
+If you need many pairs of calculations, this might be more suitable for you as it does the calcualtion on local hdt file of DBpedia or other Linked Data.
+This implementation has following requriements:

+* converted hdt file of DBpedia, which can be downloaded from http://www.rdfhdt.org/
+* hdt related libraries
+* Java 1.7

+## EXAMPLE 4
+	public static void main(String[] args) throws IOException {

+		List<String> property_list = ResourceRestrictionConfiguration.property_list;	// Property list for consideration
+		List<String> excluding_property_list = ResourceRestrictionConfiguration.exclude_property_list;	// excluding property list while considering all properties

+		/* Load DBpedia hdt file */
+		HDT hdt = HDTManager.mapIndexedHDT("/Users/guangyuan/Documents/workspace02/PhDProject/dataset/DBpediaHDT/DBPedia-3.9-en.hdt", null); // Load HDT file
+		System.out.println("Finished initializing HDT...");

+		/* Initialize Resim measure */
+		RESIMSimilarityCalculator resim = new RESIMSimilarityCalculator(hdt, property_list, excluding_property_list);

+		/* Calculate similarity */
+		double sim = resim.getSimWithGlobalNormalization("http://dbpedia.org/resource/Demi_Lovato", "http://dbpedia.org/resource/Lady_Gaga");
+		System.out.println("similarity: " + sim);

+	}

 ## REFENRECES
 1. Computing the Semantic Similarity of Resources in DBpedia for Recommendation Purposes, Guangyuan Piao, Safina showkat Ara, John G. Breslin 5th Joint International Semantic Technology Conference, Yichang, China, 2015 [[PDF]](https://www.researchgate.net/publication/298070195_Computing_the_Semantic_Similarity_of_Resources_in_DBpedia_for_Recommendation_Purposes)